MizuJakkaru/Cornucopia/README.md

 * "Grapes Bush": Turns grapes into a teabush instead of a crop.
 * "Hazelnut Tree": Adds a fruit tree that gives hazelnuts.
 * "Coconut Tree": Adds a fruit tree that gives coconuts.

+## For Mod Authors
+Mod cross-compatibility is very important to the Cornucopia team.
+If you are a mod author and would like to discuss compatibility with your mod, or if you need help integrating Cornucopia content into your mod, feel free to [join our Discord server](https://discord.gg/qEMWVcNPxe), or reach out to [6480](https://www.nexusmods.com/users/55537262) to chat.

+We utilize a number of custom item categories (through Spacecore) and custom context tags for machine goods and cooking recipes.
+The standardization of generic custom context tags between item modders is incredibly helpful not just for other item modders, but for NPC modders who would like to use context tags in NPC gift tastes or for special orders. **We maintain a list of custom context tags that are used in Cornucopia, which any modder can apply to their own items as desired.** Please refer to the following document for more information: (placeholder)